Skip to content

 This should give you output similar to the following:

 Congratulations!
 You've built the most basic kind of agent.
-Next you can find out how to use local models or skip to adding RAG to your agent.
+Next let's learn how to use pre-built tools.